-(a) against whom any maintenance order has been made under this Act has failed to make any particular payment in accordance with that maintenance order; or following an order for maintenance.
+(a) against whom any maintenance order has been made under this Act has failed to make any particular payment in accordance with that maintenance order; or such order shall be enforceable in respect of any amount which that person has so failed to pay, together with any interest thereonfollowing an order for maintenance.
 Section 31 of the Act, which deals with offences relating to maintenance orders, only creates offences for the recovery of arrear maintenance and maintenance that is required for the present needs of the beneficiaries.
 Similarly, the provisions of section 40 (1) which deals with recovery of arrear maintenance allows the court to grant an order for recovery of any amount a maintenance debtor has failed to pay as per maintenance order, plus interest accrued.
 All these processes are not forward looking and does not deal with issues of future maintenance that are not yet due and payable.
 This matter has so far been left to the courts to exercise their discretion in making decisions about whether or not to make an order for future maintenance.

-(b) against whom any order for the payment of a specified sum of money has been made under section 16 (1) (a) (ii), 20 or 21 (4) has failed to make such a payment, such order shall be enforceable in respect of any amount which that person has so failed to pay, together with any interest thereon-
+(b) against whom any order for the payment of a specified sum of money has been made under section 16 (1) (a) (ii), 20 or 21 (4) has failed to make such a payment,

-В Recent South African case law
+B Recent South African case law